Chapter 32

 Abraham Simpson

-This is the Age of Globalisation – a euphemism for the ever harder sell of the G8’s Corporate Giants - you WILL buy our dumbed down culture, our weapons and our genetically modified foods, or else.....
+This is the Age of Globalisation – a euphemism for the ever harder sell of the G8’s Corporate Giants - you WILL buy our dumbed down culture, our weapons and our genetically modified organisms, or else.....

-It’s also the Age of Terror - as a Tool to keep the People Full of Fear and in their Places.
 This is the end of the Age of Oil - We are witnessing the last gasping emphysemic breaths of the fossil fuel economy.

 The Age of the Greenhouse is upon us.
 The Sea is lapping at the end of the Street.
 Maybe it's time to Head for the Hills?